Chico Xavier: The Amauri Pena Case

-The case Davi Nasser and Jean Manzon
+Coverage on the O Cruzeiro magazine

+In 1944, journalist David Nasser and photographer Jean Manzon went to Pedro Leopoldo to write a report on Xavier for the Rio de Janeiro-based magazine O Cruzeiro, that Xavier's followers deem to have shown him in an unflattering light.
+At first, they tried to reach Xavier at the Fazenda Modelo, the State-run farm where he was employed as a typist for most of his life, but the farm's director denied them access, saying that Xavier was tired and needed rest.
+According to the report, they met with Xavier, never telling him for whom they were working, as he returned from the farm accompanied by a gentleman from Rio who would come to spend weeks at a time with Xavier.
+The man described Xavier as "[...] a cultured lad.
+He discusses many subjects, reads a little English and French." and as "a voracious reader" who would have gone through a copy of Man, the Unknown given to him in under five hours.
+Photos in the story show Xavier's home library with piles of books, with him reading and taking notes.

-In 1944 Journalists David Nasser and Jean Manzon made an unfriendly report of the Medium, which was published at "O Cruzeiro" magazine.
-The Reporters pretended to be foreigners using false names in order to test whether Chico was a fraud; Later when Nasser and Manzon arrived home after the interview, they were surprised to look in books Xavier had given them as gifts, as reported by Nasser in an interview with TV Cultura in 1980: "At dawn, Manzon called me and said, 'Have you seen the book that Chico Xavier gave to us?'.
-I said no. 'Well, you see,' he said.
-I was in my library, I picked up the book and written there was this: 'To my brother David Nasser, Emmanuel'.
+Xavier's followers claim that Nasser and Manzon, at the time, had given fake names in order to test Xavier's powers.
+Decades later, in an interview in 1980, Nasser said that one night, "Manzon called me and said, 'Have you seen the book that Chico Xavier gave to us?'.
+I said no. 'Well, take a look,' he said.
+I was in my library, I picked up the book and written there was this: 'To my brother David Nasser, from Emmanuel'.
 He had made a similar dedication to Manzon.
 It is things like that make me very afraid to get involved in Spiritism issues."

 Partnership with Waldo Vieira

-At that time, Chico Xavier met the young student of Medicine and medium Waldo Vieira; together they psychographed several books; until their abruption some years later.
+At that time, Chico Xavier met the young student of Medicine and medium Waldo Vieira; together they psychographed several books, until their abruption some years later.
 In 1959, Francisco moved to Uberaba, where he lived until the end of his days.
-He continued psychographing several books, approaching topics that were priority in the 60's; such as, sex, drugs, youth issues, technology, space travels among others.
-Uberaba then, became an informal center of pilgrimage, with thousands of people arriving every day; people hoping to make contact with deceased relatives.
-At that time; books of "messages" became popular; letters dictated by spirits of regular people to their family members; proceeding as well with constant campaigns of food and clothing distribution to the poor people around the town.
+He continued psychographing several books, approaching topics that were priorities in the 60's; such as sex, drugs, youth issues, technology, space travels, among others.
+Uberaba then became an informal centre of pilgrimage, with thousands of people arriving every day, people hoping to make contact with deceased relatives.
+At that time, books of "messages" became popular; letters dictated by spirits of regular people to their family members, proceeding as well with constant campaigns of food and clothing distribution to the poor people around the town.

-On May 22 of 1965; Chico Xavier and Waldo Vieira travelled to the US in order to disclose spiritism abroad; with the help of Salim Salomão Haddad, president of Christian Spirit Center, and his wife Phillis, they studied English and launched the book titled The World of The Spirits (Ideal Espírita; Portuguese version).
+On 22 May 1965, Chico Xavier and Waldo Vieira travelled to the US in order to disclose spiritism abroad; with the help of Salim Salomão Haddad, president of Christian Spirit Center, and his wife Phillis, they studied English and launched the book titled The World of The Spirits (Ideal Espírita; Portuguese version).